duclocn/karrosassignment/README.md

 # Guideline to run my project
 1. Download and install JDK 1.8 or higher
-2. Install Homebrew on your Macbook: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
+2. Install Homebrew on your Macbook by command: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 3. Install Maven: brew install maven
 4. Download and install Eclipse for Mac: https://www.eclipse.org/downloads/
-5. Clone my project and import one to Eclipse
+5. Clone my project and import one to Eclipse.
+Make sure that you imports the project as Maven project
-6. Install "dependencies" library as in the pom.xml
+6. Install "dependencies" library as in the pom.xml.
+If the jars library are existing in the project, please ignore this step.
+7. Download and Import Rest Assured (rest-assured-4.3.1-dist.zip) library for running the API testcase: https://github.com/rest-assured/rest-assured/wiki/Downloads
+8. Open the TestRunner in the /src/test/jave/stepDefinitions foler > Right click > Run As > JUnit Test for running the testcases.

+P/S: I also attached file "htmlReport.html" in target/HtmlReports to demonstrate that all testcases are passed on my system.

+Thanks!